 The Notification Email field lets you enter an email address that will be alerted both 14 days and 30 days before your certificates are about to expire.

-Once your CNAME is setup, you will need to generate the SSL certificate and upload this certificate by clicking the Upload option, and then select Verify and Add after filling in the certificate details.
+Once your CNAME is setup, you will need to generate the SSL certificate, upload this certificate by clicking the Upload option, and then select Verify and Add after filling in the certificate details.

 CAUTION: Subject Alternative Names or SANs certificates and Self-signed certificates are not supported, and the certificate must be provided by a trusted Certificate Authority as shown at the end of the article.

 Wildcard certificates are supported; however, you must specify the CNAME that points to the regional endpoint when filling out the Domain field on the import page, and NOT the wildcard domain. (ex. *.clickdimensions.com cannot be used as the domain).